 There are several mediocre ‘hallway’ restaurants on a level up from the waterfront.
 While you will still have memorable experiences, including a number of pizzerias near the square, I have to ask “WHY?”
 You are in Villefranche sur Mer.
 “Splurge!”
 I say.

 There are 3, somewhat limited, patisseries in the village.
 As true across all of France where the pastries for each partisserie are of the same excellent taste and presentation as one would find in Paris.
 For me, that is a truly amazing point of France with my 30 years of crossing the country.

 A sandwich that is exclusive to Nice is Pan Bagnat.
-The best I have tasted is from the The Good Mood Café that is along the sea wall as approaching the beach entrance.
+The best I have tasted is from a small snack place that is the last along the sea wall as approaching the beach entrance.
 Beware, they run out of the sandwich in the early afternoon at the latest.